mlibrary/about-aperio/src/content/about.md

 Currently, Aperio is accepting proposals from University of Virginia faculty, staff, and students.

 <h3>Open Access and Copyright</h3>

 Aperio’s publications are all immediately available open access.
 Our content is published using Creative Commons Licenses, which guarantee that the copyright remains with the author while allowing the work to be freely and immediately available to readers.

 <h3>Peer Review</h3>

-Aperio provides its journal editors with access to and guidance on the \[Committee on Publishing Ethics](https://publicationethics.org/) (COPE) guidelines, and our editors have agreed to adhere to them.
+Aperio provides its journal editors with access to and guidance on the <a href="https://publicationethics.org">Committee on Publishing Ethics</a> (COPE) guidelines, and our editors have agreed to adhere to them.

 In accordance with these guidelines, each journal maintains high academic standards and sets its own peer review process in accordance with disciplinary norms.
 We offer the option of open peer review as well.
 Any content that is not peer-reviewed will be clearly marked on the journal website.
 The peer review process for other publications will be noted individually.

 <h3>Indexing</h3>

-Our content is assigned \[Digital Object Identifiers](https://www.doi.org/) (DOI).
+Our content is assigned <a href="https://www.doi.org">Digital Object Identifiers</a> (DOI).
 This allows for easier referencing and tracking of citations by the publishing and research communities.
 We work with editors to ensure that journals are registered with as many appropriate indexes as possible.
 Article-level metadata are openly available for indexing and harvesting via OAI-PMH as well.
 Individual journals may list additional indexes where their articles are found.

 <h3>Archiving</h3>

-To ensure the future availability of our publications, we utilize [CLOCKSS](https://www.clockss.org).
+To ensure the future availability of our publications, we utilize <a href="https://www.clockss.org">CLOCKSS</a>.
 The University of Virginia is a CLOCKSS node and a member of its Board of Directors.

 <h3>Data Sharing</h3>

 We encourage Aperio’s authors to make their related research objects open access in addition to the written publications.
 Open data, specifically, enables better review and replication of one’s research.
 It also increases one’s research impact, allows for greater and faster scientific progress, and more opportunities for collaboration.

 We urge authors to use the CC0 license when depositing research data, to make it part of the public domain and enable greater reuse.